11. Matrices and Other Arraysļ

 ## Categories: a, c, d

-Note that we have not set the two slots directly.
-They were automatically taken care of by initialize.
+We have not set the two slots directly.
+They were automatically taken care of by initialize (note the American spelling).

 Set up a validating method for our class; see help("setValidity")